Become a Christian

 So how do you take that step, and become a Christian?
 There’s no magic formula.
 It’s between you and God: simply tell him in your own words that you believe what it says in the book of John (NT): “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 You should also say sorry for the things you have done wrong, and ask God into your life.

 That’s it—but it’s also just the beginning of a lifelong journey.
 You’ll need to work on your prayer life, your Bible-reading and worship, and to discover the fellowship of other Christians (at a church).
 It’s a journey that will last all of this life—and take you into the next one.

 Life won’t suddenly become perfect, because we’re not in heaven yet!
 You’ll never be alone, and you’ll always have hope for the future.
 Most of all, you’ll never cease discovering how incredibly special and loved you are.

 Pray: Lord, I want what Christians have.
 Taking the first step is never easy, but please know that that’s where my heart is, even though the rest of me may sometimes find it difficult to follow.
 Please draw me close to you, and give me new birth in Jesus.
 Amen.

-If you have read this page and prayed this prayer, please get in touch with our minister, Rev Andy Fyall.
-He would be very pleased to help you with the next steps.
+If you have read this page and prayed this prayer, please get in touch with one of our ministers, who would be very pleased to help you with the next steps.